Scarlet hibiscus

 Growth habit: 3–7’+ tall with 2–5’ spread

 Garden tips: Scarlet hibiscus is one of our showiest native wildflowers.
-It is a great addition to any moist or wet landscape or in areas that receive plenty of moisture.
-It will die back in the winter and should be pruned or mowed to the ground in the fall as it goes dormant.
-It has no known pests.
+It is a great addition to any moist or wet landscape or areas that receive plenty of moisture.
+It also does well in a container.
+It dies back in winter, producing new growth in the spring.

-Scarlet hibiscus seeds are available through the Florida Wildflowers Growers Cooperative.
+Scarlet hibiscus seeds are often available through the Florida Wildflower Growers Cooperative.
 Plants are often available at nurseries that specialize in native plants.
 Visit PlantRealFlorida.org to find a native nursery in your area.

-For more information on other Hibiscus species, see these resources:
+For information on other Hibiscus species, see these resources: